 Definition:

-The Safety Requirements Specification (SRS) is the detailed document that captures all functional and integrity requirements for the entire Safety Instrumented System (SIS) each Safety Instrumented Function (SIF).
+The Safety Requirements Specification (SRS) is a detailed document that captures all functional and integrity requirements for the entire Safety Instrumented System (SIS) and each Safety Instrumented Function (SIF).
 It is often the most important deliverable the engineering team will produce.
 A LOT of information goes into this document.
-At times it is so complex, it is split.
-One common way is a SRS by title is released, then SIF specific documents are then released.

-Another way to think of this is that the SRS is the document that documents numerous decisions on HOW the SIS will be designed.
+Another way to think of this is that the SRS is a document that documents numerous decisions on HOW the SIS will be designed.

 Key Points: